Labelling

 - You can also see the archives of federal government public relations materials.

-The Canadian government’s only response to the overwhelming public call for mandatory labelling, aside from consumer “education” initiatives, was to strike a committee to create a national standard for voluntary labelling.
+The Government’s only response to the overwhelming public call for mandatory labelling, aside from consumer “education” initiatives, was to strike a committee to create a national standard for voluntary labelling.
 In September 1999, the Canadian General Standards Board formed a Committee on Voluntary Labelling of Foods Obtained Through Biotechnology (which promptly changed its name to the Committee on Voluntary Labelling for Foods Obtained or Not Obtained through Genetic Engineering and then to switched terminology again to Genetic Modification).
 The committee was an initiative of the Canadian Council of Grocery Distributors – a national organization representing about 80% of grocery and supermarket companies in Canada.

 2008: Private Members Bill defeated: A Private Members Bill to label genetically engineered foods (C-517) introduced by Gilles-A. Perron of Bloc Québécois was defeated in the House of Commons in April 2008.